Peony Shirley TemplePaeonia lactiflora ‘Shirley Temple’

-‘Shirley Temple’ is a mounding peony that will eventually be as high as it is wide, but at a sensible and manageable size of about three feet, and this makes them ideal for border planting and edging for paths and walkways.
+The ‘Shirley Temple’ cultivar is a mounding Peony that will eventually be as high as it is wide, but at a sensible and manageable size of about three feet.
+This makes them ideal for border planting and edging for paths and walkways.
 With roots that resemble carrots they will survive happy in full sun in beds that sit alongside walls, and make a wonderful choice for planting underneath windows so that the flowers can be seen and enjoyed from within your home.

 Once you have found your sheltered, sunny and well drained position, all you have to do is sit back and wait for the fun part to begin.
 Water them well and try not to let the soil dry out during the budding period and that one flowerless year will soon be forgotten, when you are looking forward to decades of these delightful, delicate yet bold blooms.